Kathmandu: Cuisine

 Most of the cuisines found in Kathmandu are non-vegetarian.
 However, the practice of vegetarianism is not uncommon, and vegetarian cuisines can be found throughout the city.
 Consumption of beef is very uncommon and considered taboo in many places.
 Buff (meat of water buffalo) is very common.
 There is a strong tradition of buff consumption in Kathmandu, especially among Newars, which is not found in other parts of Nepal.
 Consumption of pork was considered taboo until a few decades ago.
 Due to the intermixing with Kirat cuisine from eastern Nepal, pork has found a place in Kathmandu dishes.
 A fringe population of devout Hindus and Muslims consider it taboo.
 The Muslims forbid eating buff as from Quran while Hindus eat all varieties except beef as they consider cow to be a goddess and symbol of purity.
 The chief lunch/snack for locals and visitors is mostly Momo or Chowmein.

 Kathmandu had only one western-style restaurant in 1955.
 A large number of restaurants in Kathmandu have since opened, catering Nepali cuisine, Tibetan cuisine, Chinese cuisine and Indian cuisine in particular.
 Many other restaurants have opened to accommodate locals, expatriates, and tourists.
 The growth of tourism in Kathmandu has led to culinary creativity and the development of hybrid foods to accommodate for tourists such as American chop suey, which is a sweet-and-sour sauce with crispy noodles with a fried egg commonly added on top and other westernized adaptations of traditional cuisine.
 Continental cuisine can be found in selected places.
-International chain restaurants are rare, but some outlets of Pizza Hut and KFC have recently opened there.
-It also has several outlets of the international ice-cream chain Baskin-Robbins.

 Kathmandu has a larger proportion of tea drinkers than coffee drinkers.
-Tea, locally known as Chiya, is widely served but is extremely weak by western standards.
+Tea, locally known as Chiya, is widely served.
 It is richer and contains tea leaves boiled with milk, sugar, and spices.
 Tea shops that specially serve tea with other snacks are widely available.
 Alcohol is widely drunk, and there are numerous local variants of alcoholic beverages.
 Drinking and driving is illegal, and authorities have a zero-tolerance policy.
 Ailaa and thwon (alcohol made from rice) are the alcoholic beverages of Kathmandu, found in all the local bhattis (alcohol serving eateries).
 Chhyaang, tongba (fermented millet or barley) and raksi are alcoholic beverages from other parts of Nepal which are found in Kathmandu.
 However, shops and bars in Kathmandu widely sell western and Nepali beers.